The Greatest Amazon Experience

 Pink dolphins appeared on several days, coming out only for the occasional breath and allowing us mere glimpses of their shimmery blush-colored skin, yet one day we were greeted by very playful and active grey dolphins.
 Leaping out of the water—seemingly for our entertainment as well as their own—some performed a full breach while others silently glided past.
 Wildlife encounters weren’t limited to daylight hours, though, and one of the most exciting excursions was in search of caimans and other nocturnal animals.

 To give more personal context to the environment, we stopped by two villages to meet the locals and get a glimpse into their lives.
 We had the privilege of joining in schoolhouse activities with the children of a small village, we toured the kitchen and main living area of a home, and we visited a local shaman for insight into the local plants used as medicine.
 We noticed the people seemed happy, healthy, and not in want of much—and according to our naturalist guide who grew up in the region, one never goes hungry thanks to the abundance of fish and fruit in the Amazon.
 He felt lucky to have been born there, indeed!

-As I look back on my adventure—from the moment I boarded the comfortable 31-passenger La Estrella Amazonica to flightseeing on the final day—I feel privileged as well.
+As I look back on my adventure, I feel privileged as well.
 Having experienced the Amazon in the company of fantastic guides and fellow travelers who are curious about the world, I have discovered that the wonder of the region is as expansive as the river basin itself.
 It is a truly enchanting, fascinating, and vibrant world—and I hope to return and soak in that never-ending sense of wonder again soon.